 3. Batman: Mask of the Phantasm (1993)

 Widely considered one of the hidden gems of the Batman cinematic canon, Mask of the Phantasm is a smart, highly entertaining movie that features a stellar voice cast, including Luke Skywalker himself.
-The movie definitely has some of the mature themes that are a consistent part of the Batman universe, including grief, revenge, and the darkness that exists in all of us.
-Still, the fact that the movie is animated naturally makes it much more kid-friendly than the majority of live-action Batman films, as the action is less likely to end up in your kid’s nightmares.
+The movie definitely has some of the mature themes that are a consistent part of the Batman universe, including grief, revenge, and the darkness that exists in everyone.
+Still, the fact that the movie is animated naturally makes it much more kid-friendly than the majority of live-action Batman films.

 2. The Lego Batman (2017)